buildbot/buildbot/master/docs/manual/cfg-buildsteps.rst

 parameter.
 This is useful for Twisted's own unittests, which want to use the copy of bin/trial that comes with the sources.

-To influence the version of python being used for the tests, or to add flags to the command, set the ``python`` parameter.
+To influence the version of Python being used for the tests, or to add flags to the command, set the ``python`` parameter.
 This can be a string (like ``python2.2``) or a list (like ``['python2.3', '-Wall']``).